TempChat is now closed

 The cryptographic architecture

-🔬 Expand: Full Zero-Knowledge Encryption Flow
+🔬 Zero-Knowledge Encryption Flow

 The room URL hash contains the privateKey — it is never parsed by the server (hashes aren't sent in HTTP requests).
 All cryptographic operations happen entirely in the browser via the Web Crypto API.